 Dissertation and Research Methods (60 Credits)

 Module code: STRM028Status: CompulsoryThis module specifies the independent research and related research methods skills training programme offered across Northampton Business School and its constituent fields at taught postgraduate level (level 7).
 The specification is inevitably a general one to reflect the different types of research project which students may choose to undertake - conceptual, applied or work-related - and also to reflect the contrasting research paradigms that may be followed.

 Dynamics of Strategy (20 Credits)

-Module code: STRM083Status: DesignateEvidence suggests organisations spend inordinate amount of time and energy towards formulating strategy yet most strategy failures are due to lack of focus on strategy implementation factors.
-In order to understand this dichotomy managers must be able to make sense evaluate synthesise and structure complex situations in a systematic and useful ways.This module explores the strategic management process and how strategic analysis and formulation contribute to the organisations performance.
+Module code: STRM083Status: CompulsoryEvidence suggests organisations spend inordinate amount of time and energy towards formulating strategy yet most strategy failures are due to lack of focus on strategy implementation factors.
+In order to understand this dichotomy managers must be able to make sense, evaluate, synthesise and structure complex situations in a systematic and useful ways.This module explores the strategic management process and how strategic analysis and formulation contribute to the organisations performance.
 The module is integrative in nature and provides practical relevant ideas and conceptual frameworks that facilitate strategy design and implementation.
-The module deals with the craft of strategy that is how to identify and choose a superior competitive position how to analyse complex strategic situation and how to create the organisational context to make the chosen strategy work.
+The module deals with the craft of strategy, that is, how to identify and choose a superior competitive position, how to analyse complex strategic situation and how to create the organisational context to make the chosen strategy work.
 The methodology allows participants to reflect on their own assumptions and experience so as to develop their own conceptual frameworks.